oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 Connection: keep-alive
 Content-Length: 401
 Content-Type: text;charset=ISO-8859-1
-Date: Tue, 27 Sep 2022 15:02:59 GMT
+Date: Tue, 27 Jan 2023 15:02:59 GMT

 Welcome, andrew.hughes@mail.com
 ...

 ```

-## Keep Learning with Jakarta EE and Auth0
+## Keep learning with Jakarta EE and Auth0

-You just built a Jakarta Enterprise Edition application that used the new OpenID connect annotation and implementation built into Jakarta EE 10.
-You used Auth0 as the OIDC and OAuth 2 provider, and you saw how to implement both SSO and JWT authentication.
+You just built a Jakarta Enterprise Edition application that used the new OpenID Connect annotation and implementation built into Jakarta EE 10.
+You used Auth0 as the OIDC and OAuth 2.0 provider and saw how to implement both SSO and JWT authentication.

 You can find the source code for this example on GitHub in the [@oktadev/okta-jakartaee-oidc-example](https://github.com/oktadev/okta-jakartaee-oidc-example) repository.